 While everyone gets to let loose and indulge during the holidays, individuals recovering from addiction need to practice more caution to reduce the chances of a relapse.
 This can be isolating and cause people with addiction to feel lonely and anxious.
 If they slip up and break their promise to consume moderately or maintain sobriety, the resulting guilt is even more detrimental.
 Below are some of the ways this group of people experiences difficult struggles during the holidays:

 - Hiding the Addiction: Different individuals may decide to hide their status from their loved ones for various reasons.
-However, shame, guilt, fear of judgment, and social stigmas are among the most common causes.
-During the holidays, this deception becomes more difficult, and if some of the family members are aware, there is a constant fear of being exposed.
+However, shame, guilt, fear of judgment, and social stigmas are the most common causes.
+This deception becomes more difficult during the holidays, and if some of the family members are aware, there is a constant fear of being exposed.
 Family therapy could remedy this problem by educating the need for social support during recovery.

 - Uncomfortable Judgment: Holidays come with awkward conversations, secrets, and unpopular opinions being aired, especially with the help of alcohol.
 Becoming the talk at the dinner table can be deeply painful for an individual struggling with addiction.